DougBeney/dougie.io/_posts/2018-06-04-why-i-dont-use-suse.md

 ---
 title: Why I Don't Use OpenSUSE
 date: 06-04-2018
+category: Linux
+tags: [Open-Source, Linux]
+icon: desktop
 ---

 ## The Reasons

 ### Full-disk encryption is a pain during setup

 By default, it encrypts your boot partition.
-This makes you have to enter your disk's password twice - once for Grub and another time for OpenSUSE.
+This means you have to enter your disk's password twice - once for Grub and another time for OpenSUSE.
 Entering 'Expert Mode' and editing partitions to remedy this feels unintuitive, at least to me, compared to other distros' partition editors.

 ### 4.7gb ISO

 The installer file is quite large at almost 5gb.
 The advantage of this is that you have everything if you need to do an offline install.

 I don't think this should be their main image.
-Perhaps they could do what Debian does by offering multiple images.
+Perhaps they could do what Debian does by offering multiple images of various sizes.

 They do offer an 85mb network install image which is nice but then you have a lot of downloading to do during setup.